spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 ## Running the Post-Processing Steps

-During the post-processing step, the system runs through each grid position and constructs a 'best' flooding map from the time-series of data in each grid patch.
-These are then merged into a single file using a spatial disolve operartion.
+During the post-processing step, the system runs through each grid position and constructs a 'best' flooding raster map from the time-series of data in each grid patch.
+The resultant maps are then merged into larger rasters, before the water masks are vectorised.

 The following command is used to perform the time-aggregation and spatial merge: